Diabetic Ketoacidosis Management

 Research: Diabetes Distress and Burnout

 Diabetes is a 24/7/365 chronic medical condition.
-Unlike many conditions that are simply managed with lifestyle changes or a single, once a day medication regimen, diabetes mellitus requires lifelong, around the clock commitment.
+Unlike many conditions that are simply managed with lifestyle changes or a single, once-a-day medication regimen, diabetes mellitus requires lifelong, around-the-clock commitment.
 Whether diet, activity, or medication management, a person with diabetes may easily feel overwhelmed by even the basic requirements for self-management.
 (31)

 Diabetes distress can easily progress to diabetes burnout without appropriate ongoing medical treatment and mental health interventions.
 When a person with diabetes reaches the point of burnout, they often appear to disconnect from their routine healthcare, exhibiting indifference towards their overall health and well-being.
 They may become both mentally and physically exhausted from the daily requirements of this chronic medical condition.
 At this point, it is not uncommon to observe a person’s total disregard for their ongoing medical treatments, daily medications, routine self-care, and more.
 Missed medications, missed medical appointments, poor dietary intake, and a visible lack of basic hygienic practices are cause for concern.